Ohio divorce timeline

-There are a lot of steps involved in getting a divorce.
-The whole process can take between several months and two years.
+There are a lot of steps involved in getting a divorce in Ohio.
+The whole process can take between several months and 2 years.
 This overview will help you understand what to expect.

-Divorce can be complicated and stressful.
-There are a lot of forms to fill out and time in court.
-The process can take 4 to 12 months if you don't have children, or up to two years if you do have children.
-While this article will help you understand the process, you should consider getting a lawyer to help you.
+The process can take 4 to 12 months if you don't have children, or up to 2 years if you do have children.
+While this article will help you understand the process, consider getting a lawyer to help you.

 Get help if you’re in danger